 Grand Rapids Running Tours stops to admire LOVE by Robert Indiana.

 Photo Credit: Experience Grand Rapids

 If you’re interested in exploring other pieces of public art along a one-mile downtown walk, find Vamonde in the app store and navigate to the Art Around the Corner adventure.
 There you can read about ten pieces of public art and see them on the walk.

 Beyond its growing number of public art installations, Grand Rapids became home to the most attended public art event on the planet when ArtPrize launched in 2009.
-After 10 years hosting this radically open art competition, the folks from ArtPrize have launched Project 1, a multi-sited, curated public art exhibition slated to begin September 7, 2019.
-The inaugural exhibition will feature works by Amanda Browder, Heather Hart, Olalekan Jeyifous, Paul Amenta and Ted Lott, and Rafael Lozano-Hemmer at three sites in and within a few miles of downtown.
-The seven-week event will include art installations, sculptures, public events, performances, urban interventions and community-oriented projects.
+After 10 years hosting this radically open art competition, the folks from ArtPrize have launched Project 1, a multi-sited, curated public art exhibition in fall of 2019.
+The inaugural exhibition featured works by Amanda Browder, Heather Hart, Olalekan Jeyifous, Paul Amenta and Ted Lott, and Rafael Lozano-Hemmer at three sites in and within a few miles of downtown.
+The seven-week event included art installations, sculptures, public events, performances, urban interventions and community-oriented projects.

-So, whether you stop by for a LOVE selfie, enjoy a late summer picnic at Fish Ladder Park, or plan a Grand Rapids-getaway during Project 1, remember it all began 50 years ago with a community passionately committed to making art accessible for all.
+So, whether you stop by for a LOVE selfie, enjoy a late summer picnic at Fish Ladder Park, or plan a Grand Rapids-getaway to see all the art, remember it all began 50 years ago with a community passionately committed to making art accessible for all.